ReinBentdal/le_audio_synthesizer/README.md

 ![flowchart](assets/synth_flowchart.png)

-# Signal procesing
+## Signal procesing

 ## Programming
 There is provided prebuilt binaries which works out of the box.
 It is recomended to program these binaries with the included `program.py` script.
 Run `python program.py -h` to see available options.
 It is recomended to verify that you are able to get the prebuilt binaries to work before building and programming from source yourself.
+You should program both the synthesizer board as well as the headset boards.
 Example of using `program.py`:

 > python program.py --snr 1234567890 --device synth --board nrf5340_dk